Team Nutrition is an integrated, behavior-based, comprehensive nationwide plan for promoting the nutritional health of the nation’s school children.

 Check out this great opportunity for your school to improve their lunchroom environment and engage students in the Smarter Lunchrooms Movement!

-Required grant related activities to commence in early January 2017.
-Applications for the $1,000 must be submitted and approved prior to January.
+Applications for the $1,000 must be submitted and approved prior to August 2017.
 Eligible Applicants: Any South Dakota school district or organization that participates in the National School Lunch program and has a full lunchroom that serves students in grades 7-12.
+Required grant related activities to commence in August 2017 and wrap up in May 2018.

 This one-page grant is simple to fill out and you are not required to specify how you will spend the grant money at this time.
 If you are selected to receive funding, you will receive one-on-one technical assistance to help you successfully implement the Smarter Lunchrooms Movement in your school.